OmarShehata/community-nest/README.md

 ```

 - Push with `git push glitch`
-- You may need to run on Glitch's terminal `refresh`
+- You may need to run on Glitch's terminal `refresh`, and `git reset --hard`